microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDirectoryRoleMember.md

 ## Description

-the `Remove-EntraDirectoryRoleMember` cmdlet removes a member from a directory role in Microsoft Entra ID.
+The `Remove-EntraDirectoryRoleMember` cmdlet removes a member from a directory role in Microsoft Entra ID.

 ## Examples